 The start of a new year often marks a time when we stop and take stock of our financial situation and make any needed adjustments.
-From making a budget to planning ahead for the annual tax day, make sure you and your money start 2017 off right!
+From making a budget to planning ahead for the annual tax day, set financial resolutions to make sure you and your money start 2017 off right.

 Budget Ready for 2017